aws-deadline/deadline-cloud/DEVELOPMENT.md

 For the command-line interface:
 * Things like adding a non-required argument to a subcommand, or adding a new subcommand are not breaking changes.
-* Renaming a subcommand or arugment is a breaking change.
+* Renaming a subcommand or argument is a breaking change.
 * Adding a new required subcommand argument is a breaking change.
 * Changing a default value/behaviour is a breaking change.